 Getting Help for Alcohol Use Disorder as a Mother

-Once you realize your alcohol consumption is interfering with your health, your family and quality of life, it’s natural to want to keep it a secret…it’s also very dangerous and will ultimately backfire in a potentially deadly way.
+Once you realize your alcohol consumption is interfering with your health, your family, and your quality of life, it’s natural to want to keep it a secret…it’s also very dangerous and will ultimately backfire in a potentially deadly way.
 Talk to someone you can trust and who you know will not judge you.
-If there’s another mom you know who you feel comfortable talking to, confide in her about what you’re experiencing.
-Start researching Alcoholics Anonymous or SMART Recovery meetings in your area or, if you’re nervous about going in person, you can attend a virtual meeting.
+If there’s another mom that you know who you feel comfortable talking to, confide in her about what you’re experiencing.
+Start researching Alcoholics Anonymous or SMART Recovery meetings in your area or, if you’re nervous to go in person, you can attend a virtual meeting.
 Start making plans to get into treatment.

 Who Is Going to Take Care of My Kids If I’m in Treatment?